MohamedReda-Foshi/Laedx/README.md

 ## ⭐️ Show your support <a name="support"></a>

-Thank you Hamza EL ASSRI for help me in my first project using react
+Thank you<a name="Hamza EL ASSRI"> Hamza EL ASSRI </a> for help me in my first project using react and <a name="Mohamed Khalifa BOUTAHIR">Mohamed Khalifa BOUTAHIR</a> for give me this opportunity

 <p align="right">(<a href="#readme-top">back to top</a>)</p>